lgiese/lgiese.boat.io/index.md

             </span></a>
 			<div class="content">
 				<h3>Platform Development</h3>
-				<p>Here the formation process of the Turtle is described, successes and fails included </p>
+				<p>Here the formation process of the Turtle is described, successes and fails included.</p>
 			</div>
 		</article>
 		<article>